November 10, 2023

 #304: Ghosts of Junkyards Past

-When I was a kid, there was a huge scrapyard on Clinton Street just across from Fort Wayne's Lawton Park.
-Despite a corrugated metal fence along the property—originally known as Superior Iron and Metal—stacks of junk cars and scrap metal eventually grew so tall they were easily visible to passing motorists.
+When I was a kid, there was a huge scrapyard on Clinton Street directly across from Fort Wayne's Lawton Park.
+Despite a tall, corrugated metal fence bordering the property—which was originally known as Superior Iron and Metal—stacks of junk cars and scrap metal eventually grew so tall they were easily visible to passing motorists on Clinton.

-That junkyard eyesore is long gone, but recent announcements about new developments slated for the property (which you can read about here and here) made me wonder how many people remember what used to be on that land—and what may still be there.
+Thankfully, that junkyard eyesore is long gone, but the recent announcement about a new development slated for the property—to be called the North River Fieldhouse (which you can read about here) made me wonder how many people remember what used to be on that land—and what may still be there.

 Back in the year 2000, a soil study of the former junkyard revealed unsafe levels of argon, cadmium, lead, mercury, and PCBs—all pretty bad stuff—and spills of diesel fuel, gasoline, and cleaning solvents were reported on the site.
 At this point I'm sure you're thinkingbut that report was over 20 years ago, so surely everything's all good now, right? 😟🤞